What Makes Us Different?

 Will I need to do rehabilitation?

 Rehabilitation is a vital part in learning how to adapt to your new prosthetic.
-Physical Therapy, skin care and edema management, therapeutic exercises, mobility training and environmental modifications, and occupational therapy are recommended.
+Physical Therapy, skin care and edema management, therapeutic exercises, mobility training, environmental modifications and occupational therapy are recommended.

 How do I clean my prosthetic liners (sleeves) and socks?